Can I change my personality?

 Agreeableness focus on your levels of compassion, respect and trust versus being uncaring or argumentative.

-To be conscientious means to be hard-working and responsible versus being disorganised and easily distracted.
+Conscientious means being hard-working and responsible versus being disorganised and easily distracted.

-If you score high on negative emotionality, it means you tend to worry or have mood swings versus being more generally calm.
+If you score high on negative emotionality, you tend to worry or have mood swings versus being more generally calm.

 To be open-minded is to be curious and imaginative, whereas to be closed-minded means to be disinterested in abstract ideas or artistic expression.